jllovet/udacity-operationalizing-a-microservice-api/README.md

 ### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+We are going to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.

+To get there, we also do the following:

-* Test your project code using linting
+* Validate the project code using linting
 * Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
+* Deploy the containerized application using Docker and make a prediction
 * Improve the log statements in the source code for this application
 * Configure Kubernetes and create a Kubernetes cluster
 * Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that your code has been tested
+* Upload a complete Github repo with CircleCI to indicate that the code has been tested

 You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).